 - Was there a failure on account of the insured by not taking adequate measures to avoid or minimize loss

-- Failure on account of the insured for not protecting the rights of recovery from carriers/ Port, etc.
+- Any failure on account of the insured of not protecting the rights of recovery from carriers/ Port, etc.

 - Landing Remarks